barbaralba's translation of the new testament

 chapter 13

-Peter played a few beautiful songs on his trumpet as the crowd made themselves comfortable on the hill.
+Peter played a few beautiful songs on his trumpet as the crowd made itself comfortable on the hill.
 When they were attentive and waiting for my words, I stood up and told them an analogy about a woman that sowed seeds everywhere she went.
-Some fell on rock and didn't take root, some amongst thorn bushes and were chocked out at the roots, some fell on arid land and the young plants were burnt by the sun.
+Some fell on rock and didn’t take root, some amongst thorn bushes and were chocked out at the roots, some fell on arid land so that the young plants were dried up by the sun.

-"But my words are not my words.
-They are everyone's words and I have had the luck of being born curious, like an animal and lucky enough to live in relative freedom.
-And my family could afford to send me to school and later university.
-I spent 14 years studying the religion of our forefathers.
+“My words are not my words.
+They are everyone’s words and my friends and I have had the luck of being born curious, like free animals, and we have been lucky enough to live in relative freedom.
+Our families could afford to send us to schools and later universities.
+I spent most of my years studying the religion of our forefathers.
 The religions Rome has collected and the beliefs from the west and the east.
+My friends have studied the history of the earth and the skies.
+They have studied great thinkers and writers of far away lands.

-Their nobel commandments are all bloody obvious.
+“Any of their noble commandments are all bloody obvious.
 Anyone can figure out do not murder.
-Anyone could if they weren't always a soldier fighting their neighbors.
+Anyone could if he weren’t always a soldier fighting his neighbors in the name of some holy creed.

 I waited for a few people to laugh.

-"Took me to see my Grandparents.
+“Took me to see my Grandparents.
 Grampa Jacob was one of my favorite grand parents as a child.
 He understood me and I understood him.
 We sometimes did math problems together.
-Things grown ups in university needed to learn.
+Things young adults in university we taught.

 'There it is.'